tersor/metalab/wp-content/plugins/above-the-fold-optimization/README.txt

 **Warning:** *This plugin is not a simple 'on/off' plugin.
 It is a tool for optimization professionals and advanced WordPress users to achieve a Google PageSpeed 100 Score.*

-### Critical CSS Management
+### Critical CSS Tools

-The plugin contains a tool to manage Critical Path CSS for inline placement in the `<head>` of the HTML document.
+The plugin contains tools to manage Critical Path CSS.

+Some of the features:

+* Conditional Critical CSS (apply tailored Critical CSS to specific pages based on WordPress conditions and filters)
+* Management via text editor and FTP (critical CSS files are stored in the theme directory)
+* Full CSS Extraction: selectively export CSS files of a page as a single file or as raw text for use in critical CSS generators.
+* Quality Test: test the quality of Critical CSS by comparing it side-by-side with the full CSS display of a page.
+This tool can be used to detect a flash of unstyled content ([FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)).

 Read more about Critical CSS in the [documentation by Google](https://developers.google.com/speed/docs/insights/PrioritizeVisibleContent).

-[This article](https://github.com/addyosmani/critical-path-css-tools) by a Google engineer provides information about the available methods for creating critical path CSS.
+[This article](https://github.com/addyosmani/critical-path-css-tools) by a Google engineer provides information about the available methods for creating critical CSS.

-### Conditional Critical CSS

-The plugin contains a tool to configure tailored Critical Path CSS for individual posts, pages, page types and other conditions.

-### CSS Delivery Optimization
+### CSS Load Optimization

-The plugin contains several tools to optimize the delivery of CSS in the browser.
-The plugin offers async loading of CSS via [loadCSS](https://github.com/filamentgroup/loadCSS) and it offers an enhanced version of loadCSS that uses the `requestAnimationFrame` API following the [recommendations by Google](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery).
+The plugin contains tools to optimize the delivery of CSS in the browser.

-The plugin offers advanced options such as a render delay in milliseconds, the position to start CSS rendering (header or footer) and the removal of CSS files from the HTML.
-The plugin enables to capture and proxy external stylesheets for loading the files locally with optimized cache headers (see `External Resource Proxy`).
+Some of the features:

+* Async loading via [loadCSS](https://github.com/filamentgroup/loadCSS) (enhanced with `requestAnimationFrame` API following the [recommendations by Google](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery))
+* Remove CSS files from the HTML source.
+* Capture and proxy (script injected) external stylesheets to load the files locally or via a CDN with optimized cache headers.
+This feature enables to pass the "[Leverage browser caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching)" rule from Google PageSpeed Insights.

+**The plugin does not provide CSS code optimization, minification or concatenation.**

 ### Javascript Load Optimization

+The plugin contains tools to optimize the loading of javascript.

+Some of the features:

-The plugin contains a tool to optimize loading of javascript via an enhanced version of [little-loader](https://github.com/walmartlabs/little-loader) from Walmart Labs ([reference](https://formidable.com/blog/2016/01/07/the-only-correct-script-loader-ever-made/)) or a state of the art HTML5 Web Worker and Fetch API based script loader with localStorage cache.
-The tool contains a jQuery Stub and it enables async loading of all javascript files, optionally abiding WordPress dependency configuration.
+* Robust async script loader based on [little-loader](https://github.com/walmartlabs/little-loader) by Walmart Labs ([reference](https://formidable.com/blog/2016/01/07/the-only-correct-script-loader-ever-made/))
+* HTML5 Web Worker and Fetch API based script loader with localStorage cache and fallback to little-loader for old browsers.
+* jQuery Stub that enables async loading of jQuery.
+* Abiding of WordPress dependency configuration while loading files asynchronously.
+* Lazy Loading Javascript (e.g. Facebook or Twitter widgets) based on [jQuery Lazy Load XT](https://github.com/ressio/lazy-load-xt#widgets).
+* Capture and proxy (script injected) external javascript files to load the files locally or via a CDN with optimized cache headers.
+This feature enables to pass the "[Leverage browser caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching)" rule from Google PageSpeed Insights.

-The HTML5 script loader offers the following unique features:
+The HTML5 script loader offers the following advantages when configured correctly:

 * 0 javascript file download during navigation
-* 0 javascript file download for returning visitors
+* 0 javascript file download for returning visitors (e.g. from Google search results, leading to a reduced bounce rate)
-* abide WordPress dependencies
-* faster script loading than browser cache, especially on mobile
+* faster script loading than browser cache, especially on mobile (according to a [proof of concept](https://addyosmani.com/basket.js/) by a Google engineer)

-Saving javascript requests will result in a faster load speed for returning visitors.

-### Lazy Loading Javascript

-The plugin contains a tool based on [jQuery Lazy Load XT](https://github.com/ressio/lazy-load-xt#widgets) to lazy load javascript such as Facebook en Twitter social widgets.

-### Above The Fold Quality Tester

-The plugin contains a tool to test the quality of the above the fold (critical path CSS) rendering and to detect a flash of unstyled content ([FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)).

-### Full CSS Extraction

-The plugin enables the extraction of full CSS for use in Critical Path CSS generators.

-### External Resource Proxy

-The plugin contains a tool to localize (proxy) external javascript and CSS resources such as Google Analytics and Facebook SDK to load the files locally with optimized cache headers to pass the "[Leverage browser caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching)" rule from Google PageSpeed Insights.
-The proxy is able to capture "script-injected" async scripts and stylesheets to solve the problem without further configuration.
+**The plugin does not provide Javascript code optimization, minification or concatenation.**

+### Google PWA Optimization

+The plugin contains tools to achieve a 100 / 100 / 100 / 100 score in the [Google Lighthouse Test](https://developers.google.com/web/tools/lighthouse/).
+Google has been promoting [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) (PWA) as the future of the internet: a combination of the flexability and openness of the existing web with the user experience advantages of native mobile apps.
+In essence: a mobile app that can be indexed by Google and that can be managed by WordPress.

+This plugin provides an advanced [HTML5 Service Worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) based solution to create a PWA with any website.

+Some of the features:

+* JSON based request and cache policy that includes regular expressions and numeric operator comparison for request and response headers.
+* Offline availability management: default offline page, image or resource.
+* Prefetch/preload resources in the Service Worker for fast access and/or offline availability.
+* Event/click based offline cache (e.g. "click to read this page offline")
+* HTTP HEAD based cache updates.
+* Option to add `offline` class on `<body>` when the connection is offline.
+* [Web App Manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) management: add website to home screen on mobile devices, track app launches and more.

-### Web Font Optimization
+### Google Web Font Optimization

-The plugin contains a tool to optimize web fonts.
-The plugin automatically parses web font `@import` links in minified CSS files and `<link>` links in the HTML and loads the fonts via [Google Web Font Loader](https://github.com/typekit/webfontloader).
+The plugin contains tools to optimize [Google Web Fonts](https://fonts.google.com/).

+Some of the features:

+* Load Google Web Fonts via [Google Web Font Loader](https://github.com/typekit/webfontloader).
+* Auto-discovery of Google Web Fonts using:
+	* Parse `<link rel="stylesheet">` in HTML source.
+	* Parse `@import` links in minified CSS from minification plugins (e.g. Autoptimize).
+	* Parse existing `WebFontConfig` javascript configuration.
+* Remove fonts to enable local font loading.
+* Upload Google Web Font Packages from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/) to the theme directory.

 ### Gulp.js Critical CSS Creator

-The plugin contains a tool to manage Critical CSS Generator tasks that optionally automatically update WordPress Critical CSS.
-The tool is based on [critical](https://github.com/addyosmani/critical) (by a Google engineer) and makes it possible for designers and less experienced WordPress users to create professional quality Critical CSS in just a few seconds.
-The tool is intended to make it more efficient to maintain perfect quality Critical CSS.
+The plugin contains a tool to create Critical CSS based on [Gulp.js](https://gulpjs.com/) tasks.
+The tool is based on [critical](https://github.com/addyosmani/critical) (by a Google engineer).

 == Installation ==